JetBrains/kotlin/COCOAPODS.md

         // Configure fields required by CocoaPods.
-        summary = "Some description for a Kotlin/Native module" homepage = "Link to a Kotlin/Native module homepage" }
+        summary = "Some description for a Kotlin/Native module" homepage = "Link to a Kotlin/Native module homepage"

+        // The name of the produced framework can be changed.
+        // The name of the Gradle project is used here by default. frameworkName = "my_framework"
+    }
 }
 ```